antoniodibattista/home/teams/GlobalPassportProject.md

 ###  GPP_app
  - [GPP_app](https://github.com/LedgerProject/GPP_app)
- - ***GPP_app*** mobile application for GPP available for Android and iOS with two main functionalities: the "DocWallet" and "Where I Am" sections.
+ - ***GPP_app*** mobile application for GPP available for Android and iOS with four functionalities: the "DocWallet", "Where I Am", "AbuseAlarm" and "News&Stories" sections.
  - It requires React Native.
  - It connects to GPP_backend to call the available endpoints.